RosterElf Logo

 Plus an important condition for employees working less than 38 hours/week (eligibility depends on start/finish timing).

-For casual employees, payment is 275% for hours worked on a public holiday, and this is in substitution for casual loading and weekend rates.
+For casual employees, payment is 275% for hours worked on a public holiday, inclusive of casual loading and in substitution for weekend rates (no stacking).

 Overtime rates (use the trigger rules, not memory)

-- Hours exceed 38 per week or 76 per fortnight
+• 38 hours per week or 76 hours per fortnight

 Written part-time agreements are critical to managing overtime exposure.